Tsjippy/querier/README.md

-A module for the sim-plugin to add signal messaging
+This module add the role of querier.<br>
+This allows to give them a certain permission, but not the full rights other users